 Grapevine Center Inc. programs provide services and employment practices without regard to race, color, national origin, gender, sexual orientation, disability, age, religion, ancestry or any other legally protected classification.

-If you would like to request a referral to receive Certified Peer Specialist services,
+If you would like to request a referral to receive Certified Peer Specialist services, Please print out and fill in the forms below:

 mail to: Grapevine Center, Inc.